meob/pg_aiDBA/README.md

 ## Configuration

-The `config.json` file allows you to configure the `ai_api_url`.
-This makes it easy to switch to any OpenAI-compatible LLM provider (cloud or local) by changing the URL.
+The `config.json` file allows you to configure the API endpoints for your LLM.
+This makes it easy to switch to any OpenAI-compatible LLM provider (cloud or local).

+- `ai_api_url`: The endpoint for text generation (e.g., `http://localhost:11434/api/generate`).
+- `ai_api_embedding_url`: The endpoint for generating embeddings (e.g., `http://localhost:11434/api/embeddings`).

 For the `base` analysis, it is recommended to have a local Ollama instance running with the `llama3:8b` model pulled (`ollama pull llama3:8b`).